ajonesb/Teams/README.md

 This is from the Tour of Heroes documentation https://angular.io/tutorial that I am using to create a teams list with two teams.

 The objective here was to use the Tour of Heroes documentation tutorial and what I learned from the different sections in order to then modify the code and create two teams list.

-Unlike the Tour of Heroes which is one hero list and shows a dashboard with details and a search, here I just wanted to show two seperate teams list to add and remove team players (heroes).
+Unlike the Tour of Heroes which is one hero list and shows a dashboard with details and a search, here I just wanted to show two seperate teams lists with the options to add and remove team players (heroes).

 # Modifications made and where I left off (not complete):